EBDev81/EBDev81/README.md

 👋 Hi, I'm Elías

-👀 I'm interested in application development, especially using Java and Python.
+👀 I am interested in application development, especially using Java and Python.
 I'm fascinated by exploring new technologies and frameworks to create efficient and scalable applications.
 I am also passionate about all things Artificial Intelligence.

 🌱 I am currently learning to code at the Keepcoding Bootcamp, which teaches the basics of programming with Python and Java.
 In parallel, i am learning English on my own to broaden my professional and personal horizons.